iltommi/qdb-documentation/source/reference/qdb_comparison.rst

     Specifies the protocol to use.

     Argument
         A string representing the name of the protocol to use.
-Supported values are local, memcached, redis and quasardb.
+Supported values are aerospike, local, memcached, quasardb and redis.

     Default value
         quasardb